mprib/FMC_projects/FMC_to_OpenSim.md

 It looks like the filtering is specificed by a configuration file "Config.toml"

 This config file also does many of the same triangulation activities that I suspect are duplicated by FMC.
 So I don't need to worry about those.
 Focus on the 3d filtering --> OpenSim setup

+I am getting hung up on the Filter3D step, so I'm going to close out and try to rerun.
+Also going to try to install pose2sim from the files rather than just pip.